 - 3/4 cup granulated sugar

-- 3 ounces white chocolate melted and cooled slightly
+- 3 ounces white chocolate (from a baking bar)

 - 1 box white chocolate instant pudding about 3.4 ounces